-We are extremely grateful to our team of volunteers who support the children in the classroom or by hearing readers on a weekly basis.
+We are extremely grateful to our team of volunteers who support our pupils on a regular or ad-hoc basis.
 This really does make a huge difference to the children and their learning.

 Experience for prospective teachers

 Are you interested in becoming a teacher?
 Volunteering is an excellent way to gain the necessary experience.
-We are part of the top teacher training course in the country.
+We are part of the DPSCITT, which is the top teacher training course in the country.
 Please click here for more details.

 How to apply